 "Sweetheart deals between hospitals and referring physicians distort medical decision making and drive up the cost of healthcare for patients and insurers alike," said Principal Deputy Assistant Attorney General Benjamin C. Mizer, head of the Justice Department's Civil Division.
 "Patients have a right to be confident that a physician who orders a procedure or test does so because that service is in the patient's best interest, and not because the physician stands to gain financially from the referral.
-Today's settlement demonstrates that the Justice Department and its law enforcement partners will hold individual decision makers accountable for their involvement in causing the companies and facilities they run to engage in unlawful activities."
+Today's settlement demonstrates that the Justice Department and its law enforcement partners will hold individual decision making and the second physician stands to gain financially from the